-The exact rules for certificate chain validation must fully comply with [48], where they are referred to as "Certificate Path Validation".
 The sections below specify the required certificate chain, which must be used to verify each certificate that appears at the leaf node (i.e. at the bottom) in the PacketCable certificate trust hierarchy illustrated in the above diagram.

 The PacketCable validation of validity periods for nesting is not checked and intentionally not enforced, which is compliant with current standards.
 At the time of issuance, the validity start date for any end-entity certificate MUST be the same as or later than the start date of the issuing CA certificate validity period.
 In some cases, however, PacketCable CA certificates are renewed more often than end-entity certificates.
 After a CA certificate is renewed, the start dates of end-entity certificates MAY be earlier than the start date of the issuing CA certificate.
-The validity end date for end-entities may be before, the same as or after the validity end date for the issuing CA as specified in the PacketCable Certificate tables.
+The validity end date for entities may be before, the same as or after the validity end date for the issuing CA as specified in the PacketCable Certificate tables.